agsb/minute/docs/Minute.md

 # Minute

+__Minute__ is a reduced keyboard, splited and orthogonal, with roll-over for twelve "letters" keys plus six "action" keys.

+Why twelve keys for letters ?
+The first twelve letters accounts for about 80% of all use. __"Use Pareto, Luke"__

+why six keys for actions ?
+For "hold-taps-dances" combos.

 ## Frequency Analysis

 The usability of a keyboard depends on the arrangement of the keys and many designs that belong to the history of keyboards.